-Surveillance for healthcare acquired conditions/infections require a combination of active, concurrent, prospective, or retrospective approaches and surveillance techniques and resources.
-Trained Infection Preventionists (IPs) and designees shall seek out infections/conditions by screening a variety of data sources, such as laboratory, pharmacy, admission/discharge/transfer, radiology/imaging, and pathology databases, as well as patient charts, including history and physical exam notes, nurses'/ physicians' notes, temperature charts, etc. Others may be trained to screen data sources for these events, but the IP must make the final determination.
+Some of the options in the following modules require active, patient-based, prospective surveillance of events and their corresponding denominator data by a trained Infection Preventionist (IP).
+This means that the IP shall seek out infections during a patient's stay by screening a variety of data sources, such as laboratory, pharmacy, admission/discharge/transfer, radiology/imaging, and pathology databases, as well as patient charts, including history and physical exam notes, nurses'/physicians' notes, temperature charts, etc. Others may be trained to screen data sources for these infections, but the IP must make the final determination.
 Laboratory-based surveillance should not be used alone, unless all possible criteria for identifying an infection are solely determined by laboratory evidence (for example, LabID event detection in the MDRO/CDI Module).
 Retrospective chart reviews should be used only when patients are discharged before all information can be gathered.
 NHSN forms should be used to collect all required data, using the NHSN definitions of each data field.
-To minimize the IP's data collection burden, others may be trained to collect the denominator data and process of care data; additionally, electronic capture of data is an option for reporting as an aide to optimizing available resources.
+To minimize the IP's data collection burden, others may be trained to collect the denominator data and process of care data (for example, central line insertion practices).